SeanMythen/pizZazz/mainpage/index.md

 stylist2image: /assets/img/uploads/Madlayn.jpg
 stylist2name: Sherri
 stylist2description: >-
-  I was raised in Centrial Illinois.
-I have lived in Champaign for 31 years.
-I have dedicated 25 years of service to the hair industry.
-I enjoy doing hair.
-I started with Pizzazz in the fall of 2018.
-I find Pizzazz to be a place of love, life, and an entertaining atmosphere.
+  I was raised on Southside of Chicago.
+I earned my Cosmetologist License in 2010.
+I have a true love for my craft.
+I get help others feel great about themselves.
+At PizZazz we are here to give you an enjoyable and satifying experience
 stylist3image: /assets/img/uploads/Madlayn.jpg
 stylist3name: Sherri
 stylist3description: >-